collapsed-stacks/startups/questions/12091/how-do-i-give-fair-commissions-to-artists-when-my-product-offers-subscriptions.md

 - tagged: `pricing`, `commissions`
 - score: 1

-<p>I apologize if this the wrong place for this question in advance!</p>
+I apologize if this the wrong place for this question in advance!

-<p>I run a site that has around 2000 video-based lessons, taught by some 50 instructors.
-For most of the life of the site (9 yrs) these lessons were only offered as direct purchases. </p>
+I run a site that has around 2000 video-based lessons, taught by some 50 instructors.
+For most of the life of the site (9 yrs) these lessons were only offered as direct purchases.

-<p>Now however, I'm implementing subscriptions (to all lessons), and I'm really struggling to find a fair way to assign commissions to the instructors.
-Surely this is a well known topic in business, but I'm a software engineer and don't know much about these things.</p>
+Now however, I'm implementing subscriptions (to all lessons), and I'm really struggling to find a fair way to assign commissions to the instructors.
+Surely this is a well known topic in business, but I'm a software engineer and don't know much about these things.

-<p>Is there a place/book I can go to learn about my options?</p>
+Is there a place/book I can go to learn about my options?